Skip to content

 make docs-stage

-Open the CLI log to confirm the same warnings would fail CI (we run mkdocs build --strict in automation).
+Open build logs to confirm the same warnings would fail CI (we run mkdocs build --strict in automation).
 When you need to publish outside CI, run make docs-deploy; it mirrors the workflow by building into site/docs, copying docs/website/ into site/, and force-pushing the bundle to gh-pages.

 Issue triage

-• Reference the exact file + section when filing doc bugs so we can reproduce and fix them quickly.
+• Reference exact file + section when filing doc bugs so we can reproduce quickly.

-• Prefer small pull requests that focus on a single guide or feature; the automation suite (CI + Pages) runs on every PR.
+• Prefer small pull requests that focus on a single guide or feature; CI + Pages runs on every PR.